Pia mater: Perivascular spaces

-Pia mater allows for the formation of perivascular spaces that help serve as the brain’s lymphatic system.
+Pia mater allows for the formation of perivascular spaces that help serve as the brain's lymphatic system.
 Blood vessels that penetrate the brain first pass across the surface and then go inwards toward the brain.
 This direction of flow leads to a layer of the pia mater being carried inwards and loosely adhering to the vessels, leading to the production of a space, namely a perivascular space, between the pia mater and each blood vessel.
 This is critical because the brain lacks a true lymphatic system.
 In the remainder of the body, small amounts of protein are able to leak from the parenchymal capillaries through the lymphatic system.
 In the brain, this ends up in the interstitial space.
 The protein portions are able to leave through the very permeable pia mater and enter the subarachnoid space in order to flow in the cerebrospinal fluid (CSF), eventually ending up in the cerebral veins.
 The pia mater serves to create these perivascular spaces to allow passage of certain material, such as fluids, proteins, and even extraneous particulate matter such as dead white blood cells from the blood stream to the CSF, and essentially the brain.

 Permeability

-Due to the pia mater’s and the ependyma's high permeability, water and small molecules in the CSF are able to enter the brain interstitial fluid, so the interstitial brain fluid and the CSF are very similar in terms of composition.
-However, regulation of this permeability is achieved through the abundant amount of astrocyte foot processes which are responsible for connecting the capillaries and the pia mater in a way that helps limit the amount of free diffusion going into the CNS.
+Due to the pia mater's and the ependyma's high permeability, water and small molecules in the CSF are able to enter the brain interstitial fluid, so the interstitial brain fluid and the CSF are very similar in terms of composition.
+However, regulation of this permeability is achieved through the abundant number of astrocyte endfeet processes which are responsible for connecting the capillaries and the pia mater in a way that helps limit the amount of free diffusion going into the CNS.

 The function of the pia mater is more simply visualized through these ordinary occurrences.
 This last property is evident in cases of head injury.
 When the head comes into contact with another object, the brain is protected from the skull due to the similarity in density between these two fluids so that the brain does not simply smash through into the skull, but rather its movement is slowed and stopped by the viscous ability of this fluid.
 The contrast in permeability between the pia mater and the blood–brain barrier means that many drugs that enter the blood stream cannot enter the brain, but instead must be administered into the cerebrospinal fluid.